 1. Change your mindset

-The foremost thing you need is to change your mindset about using credit cards.
-If you will go on thinking that you can shop with your credit cards at any time and whenever you want, you will remain in debt.
-It is obvious that credit card debt is always very high-interest rate debt which means you have to be very careful about how to use your cards.
+The foremost thing you need to do is change your mindset about using credit cards.
+If you continue to think that you can shop with your credit cards at any time and whenever you want, you will remain in debt.

 2. Totally stop using your credit cards

-If possible, cancel your credit cards after paying all the debt.
+If possible, cancel your credit cards after paying off all your debt.
 To eliminate debt, you should stop accumulating more debt.
-Pay cash for your basic necessities instead of using plastic.
+Pay cash for your necessities instead of using plastic.

 3. Make goals for paying off debt

-Now make relevant goals according to your debt and how much you can spare to pay off your debt.
+Now, set relevant goals based on your debt and the amount you can spare to pay it off.

-Specific: Make your goals specific instead of giving a general statement. ” I will get out of debt ” is a very general statement, be specific about that. ” I want to get out of credit card debt ” and be more specific if you have more than one type of debt.
-I will pay off ( name the particular credit card ) first is more specific.
-This is a specific goal to pay off a particular credit card.
+Specific: Make your goals specific, rather than giving a general statement. ” I will get out of debt ” is a very general statement; be specific about that. ” I want to get out of credit card debt,” and be more specific if you have more than one type of debt.
+I will pay off the (name the particular credit card) first.
+This is a specific goal to pay off a certain credit card.

 Measurable: ” What gets measured, gets managed”.
 Write down the particular amount you want to pay from the above credit card.
 That will be your measurable goal.

-Achievable: For example, if you have a debt of 5000 dollars but you are left with only $100 each month, you cannot pay that amount in 2 or 3 months.
+Achievable: For example, if you have a debt of $5000 but you are left with only $100 each month, you cannot pay that amount in 2 or 3 months.
 Keep your goal achievable by making a certain amount of repayments each month or better, each week.

-Relevant: Relevancy of goals is important and if you feel like paying off debt is not possible, generating more income could be a goal for you at this time, And then you may find that paying the debt is easy for you with increased income.
+Relevant: Relevancy of goals is essential and if you feel like paying off debt is not possible, generating more income could be a goal for you at this time, And then you may find that paying the debt is easy for you with increased revenue.

 ⭐Pro tip: Make goals and stick to them with a determined action plan